fyrk/OpenVPlan/README.md

  * Neatly display substitutions from Untis subst_???.htm plans ([example](https://gaw-verden.de/images/vertretung/klassen/subst_001.htm))
  * Groups (class, teacher etc.) can be selected
  * Send browser push notifications on new substitutions
- * Gray out substitutions that are no longer relevant
  * Works offline
  * Installable as a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_application)
- * If a timetable is provided, relevant substitutions are highlighted.
+ * Users can provide timetables, and relevant substitutions will be highlighted.
 Timetables are stored in the browser and are never sent to the server.
  * Light and dark theme
  * Supports privacy-friendly web analytics with [Plausible](https://plausible.io)